 Br.
 Consolmagno also recounted his adventures from Hawaii to Antarctica, stressed the interest of the Vatican in scientific progress, and kept us on our feet with clever jokes from his experiences.
 What I found most captivating about his talk was how he weaved in a not only theological, but also philosophical take on his scientific work as the Director of the Vatican Observatory.

-For Br.
-Consolmagno, religion, and his Catholic Faith in particular, gives him the inspiration and ultimately the reason, to do science.
-He cautioned against using science to try to prove or disprove the existence of God by reminding that science does not prove, but describes.
+Religion, and his Catholic faith in particular, gives him the inspiration and ultimately the reason, to do science.
+He cautioned against using science to try to prove or disprove the existence of God by reminding us that science does not prove, but describes:

-Furthermore, given that science describes, and its descriptions are constantly changing, there is an inherent danger to hang our faith in the existence (or non-existence) of God on a concept in science.
+Furthermore, given that science describes, and its descriptions are constantly changing, there is an inherent danger to hang faith in the existence (or non-existence) of God on a concept in science.
 What if we discover that what we once thought was true turns out to be a primitive attempt at a scientific answer?
-Look at how much more we know about the universe now than we did even eighty years ago.
-Is it not inconceivable that what we take as given now could be overturned by future discoveries in science?
+Consider how much more we know about the universe now than we did even eighty years ago.
+Is it not conceivable that what we take as given now could be overturned by future discoveries in science?

 It is for this reason that Br.
 Consolmagno chooses to take religious faith as an assumption, a lens from which he can appreciate and give meaning to objective scientific pursuits with which he is involved.

 He concluded by emphasizing the love in the labor of love that is his life’s work: